-Hunter Valley Wines Pty Ltd purchased the land as a paddock in 1996.
-We planted Semillon, Verdelho and Shiraz vines the same year.
+Iron Gate Estate was founded by Roger Lilliott in 1996 when he purchased the land on which Iron Gate Estate stands as a paddock.
+He planted Semillon, Verdelho and Shiraz vines the same year.
 Chardonnay vines were planted a year later, and more Shiraz and Cabernet Sauvignon the year after that.

 The first vintage was in the year 2000 while the cellar door and tasting area were under construction.
 The cellar door opened in September 2001.
 The roof tiles were imported from Spain, and the floor tiles in the cellar door are also Spanish.
 The tiles below the bar and on the seat in the courtyard are hand painted by John Cliff of Newcastle University.
 The gates from which the Estate bears its name are handmade by Paul Simpson in Queensland who is among the leading blacksmiths in the world.

 In 2017, Roger handed over the reins of his family business to another family-owned business, Iron Gate Winery Pty Ltd. They hired well-respected wine maker Geoff Broadfield as a consultant for the 2018 vintage and who has subsequently come on-board as a full-time winemaker in 2019.